SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

     ![Open Workspace](./images/dev-cap-app-7.png)

-11. Open the project by selecting projects -> cloud-cap-ecc-bp and click on *Open*
+11. Open the project by selecting projects -> cloud-extension-ecc-business-process and click on *Open*

-1. First you need to login to your SAP Cloud Platform account:
+12. First you need to login to your SAP Cloud Platform account:

    * Check if you are logged in to your Cloud Platform Account from *SAP Business Application Studio*.